dinith95/CodingBook/cloud/azure/azure-storage.md

 > Hot tier
 - frequent access data
-- highest cost
+- highest storage cost
+- low access cost

 > cool tier
 - infrequent aceess data

 > archive
-- lowest cost
+- lowest storage cost
+- highest access cost
 - archival data
 - data should be brought to hot tier before accessing.

+## Life cycle managemnet policy
 a policy can be made to automatically move blob from *hot* to *cool* and after that to *archive*.

+## Object Replication in Blob [more info](https://learn.microsoft.com/en-us/training/modules/configure-blob-storage/6-determine-blob-object-replication)
+- copies the blobs in a container asynchronously to another destination.
+- **requires** blob versioning to be enabled on both the accounts.
+- source and destination containers can be in different access tiers.

 # File share storage